jeffdgr8/kotbase/docs/active-peer.md

 Initialize and define the replication configuration with local and remote database locations using the [`ReplicatorConfiguration`](/api/couchbase-lite-ee/kotbase/-replicator-configuration/) object.

-The constructor provides:

-* The name of the local database to be sync’d
-* The server’s URL (including the port number and the name of the remote database to sync with)<br><br>
+The constructor provides the server’s URL (including the port number and the name of the remote database to sync with).

-  It is expected that the app will identify the IP address and URL and append the remote database name to the URL endpoint, producing for example: `wss://10.0.2.2:4984/travel-sample`<br><br>
+It is expected that the app will identify the IP address and URL and append the remote database name to the URL endpoint, producing for example: `wss://10.0.2.2:4984/travel-sample`.

 The URL scheme for WebSocket URLs uses `ws:` (non-TLS) or `wss:` (SSL/TLS) prefixes.

 !!! note

     On the Android platform, to use cleartext, un-encrypted, network traffic (`http://` and-or `ws://`), include `android:usesCleartextTraffic="true"` in the `application` element of the manifest as shown on [developer.android.com](https://developer.android.com/training/articles/security-config#CleartextTrafficPermitted).
-    **This not recommended in production.**
+    **This is not recommended in production.**

+Add the database collections to sync along with the [`CollectionConfiguration`]( /api/couchbase-lite-ee/kotbase/-collection-configuration/) for each to the `ReplicatorConfiguration`.
+Multiple collections can use the same configuration, or each their own as needed.
+A null configuration will use the default configuration values, found in [`Defaults.Replicator`](/api/couchbase-lite-ee/kotbase/-defaults/-replicator/).

 !!! example "Example 2.
 Add Target to Configuration"

     ```kotlin
     // initialize the replicator configuration
     val config = ReplicatorConfigurationFactory.newConfig(
-        database = database,
         target = URLEndpoint("wss://10.0.2.2:8954/travel-sample"),
+        collections = mapOf(collections to null)
     )
     ```